Steps for Students Filling Out the FAFSA® Form

 The first question you’ll respond to in the “Financials” section is about your tax filing status.

 Next, you’ll provide some additional financial information.
 Because you already provided consent and approval to transfer your tax information directly from the IRS into your form, your federal tax information may not be required in this section.
-However, you’ll still need to enter responses to any answer boxes that appear.
+However, you’ll still need to enter responses in any answer boxes that appear.

 Remember: If you or your family has special financial circumstances, you should still follow all the instructions to complete your FAFSA form.
 Afterward, notify the financial aid office at the school you’re planning to attend to request an aid adjustment.

 Enter your own financial information only.
 Your parent(s) will enter their financial information when they complete their sections of your FAFSA form.
-If your answer to any of the questions is zero or if the question doesn’t apply to you, enter the numeral 0.
+If your answer to any of the questions is zero or if the question doesn’t apply to you, enter 0.
 You shouldn’t leave any of the questions blank.

-You’ll be asked to enter information about your assets, including your current total of cash, savings, and checking accounts, as well as the net worth of your investments, including real estate, businesses, and investment farms.
+You’ll be asked to enter information about your assets, including your current total of cash, savings, and checking accounts.
+Remember: It’s OK if your answer is zero—just enter 0.

 Instructions for Independent Students